elvis808/fitness-app/README.md

 # Fitness / Exercise Application

 - This fitness application utilizes React and mulitple API with the help of RapidAPI to showcase different styles of exercises with equipment.
+- Shows real time demonstration on how to perform workouts and what muscle the workout is hitting.
+  - Also provides similar workouts in relation with workout provided.

 [LIVE DEMO](https://hella-fit.netlify.app/)